Salmon, Asparagus & Spinach Pappardelle

-Pasta flipping is not only a smart move for our health, but also a smart move for our taste buds.
-Pasta does not have much flavor (unless it is flavored … duh..), so we add sauce or vegetables, meat, fish or any combination and create an extremely satisfying dish and that’s why we love them so much.
+Pasta flipping is not only a smart move for your health, but also a smart move for your taste buds.
+Pasta itself doesn’t have a lot of flavor (unless it is flavored … duh..), so we add sauce or vegetables, meat, fish or any combination and create an extremely satisfying dish and that’s why we love them so much.
 Logically, this flipping may not work so well on the traditional Mac & Cheese, because you would be serving more sauce than pasta, or on a Cacio e pepe dish.
-When you make a pasta with veggies and meat/fish, you might want to consider to make it with less pasta and more veggies.
+But when you make a pasta with veggies and meat/fish, you might want to consider to make it with less pasta and more veggies.

 Key Ingredients in This Recipe